 Taking photos of Iceland’s glaciers is one thing but to be on one is an entirely different experience that will no doubt be the highlight of your entire trip.
 Hiking it is one thing though and if you want to make your friends truly jealous, sign up for an ice climbing expedition where you’ll be equipped with the tools and skills to scale a wall or descend into the deep of moulin.
 There are a number of glacier climbing trips to choose from but my recommendation is to do one in Skaftafell in the south which typically will have less visitors and features larger glaciers.
 Falljökull for my trip with Glacier Guides was absolutely breathtaking.

 Sure there are hot springs all around the island that you can pay for but why do that when you can swim in the country’s oldest pool that can be found in the middle of it’s own little paradise?
 Not only is it free but it’s true when they say that the journey itself is just as rewarding as the destination itself.
 There’s a 20 minute hike that takes you through fields of black volcanic ash and dodging streams.
-Make sure you download the Iceland Road Trip app before your trip so you know exactly how to get there.

 3. Snorkel in between tectonic plates